Imagine this...

 Ethical Benchmarks Your eCommerce Brand Needs To Follow

-• Transparency.
-With transparency, you let your customers know what data you are collecting and what you will use it for.
+- Transparency.
+By being transparent, you let your customers know what data you are collecting and what you will use it for.
 Display your data policy to be more trustworthy.

 And that's how you get to...